 - Packages named

-are for building executable programs and cannot be imported from other packages for reuse. - Packages named anything but
+mainare for building executable programs and cannot be imported from other packages for reuse. - Packages named anything but

-can be imported from other packages.
+maincan be imported from other packages.

-function (which Go uses as the program’s entry point).
+NOTE Executable programs consist of a main package and a main function (which Go uses as the program’s entry point).

 Go compiles all files within a package as a single unit, compiling separate packages concurrently to speed the compilation process and finally linking compiled packages into a final binary.
 Packages form firm boundaries, encapsulating internals and describing how other packages can interact with them.